Kotlin/KEEP/notes/value-classes.md

 }
 ```

 From the section on `ref` parameters we can see that modifying the dispatch context from the `doSomething` function is a bad style.
 It is not even explicitly passed as an argument to the function.
 In the rare case when it might be needed, it can be achieved using a mutable dispatch receiver class.
-This leads us to conclude that the `mutating` modifier should apply only to the extension receiver of the function in this case.
-We can use the same analysis if Kotlin gets support for more receivers.
+This leads us to conclude that the `copy` modifier should apply only to the extension receiver of the function in this case.
+We can use the same analysis when Kotlin gets support for more receivers.

 ### Deep mutations